CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thelidlesseye.md

 **Corruption Points:** A number with no + or - symbol typically shown in the lower right corner of certain cards.
 Each corruption check (i.e., the dice roll) made by a character is modified by all corruption modifiers that apply.
 **Covert Company:** A minion company with no Orcs or Trolls.
 **Creature:** A hazard card with "Creature" in the classification line.
 **Current Site:** The site card showing a non-moving company's location.
-A moving company has no current site from the moment its new site is revealed util its site of origin is removed.
+A moving company has no current site from the moment its new site is revealed until its site of origin is removed.
 **Declaring an Action:** Stating that an action is being played, though the actual effects of the action are not implemented until both players have had the chance to respond with the declaration of other actions.
 Each time you play a card, you are declaring an action.
 Actions triggered by passive conditions are declared as the first action in the chain of effects following the chain of effects which produced the passive condition.
 **Defender:** During an attack, the player whose company is facing the attack.
 The defender makes decisions on behalf of his company.
 **Detainment Attack:** An attack whose strikes do not wound (and require no body check) if successful.
 A successful strike from a detainment attack only causes an untapped character to become tapped.